macintacos/ever-present-filenames/README.md

 - Smart duplicate filename handling: shows distinguishing paths when multiple files with the same name are open
 - Blue dot indicator and italic text when file has unsaved changes
-- Close button (X) to close files directly from the overlay with unsaved changes prompt
+- Close files directly from the filename overlap by clicking on the file icon.
-- Customizable border color for focused editor (default: cyan), gray for unfocused editors
+- Customize the focused border color and font choices to fit in with your editor.
 - Left click on filename to reveal file in Project view
 - Right click for context menu with options to copy file name, relative path, or absolute path

 ## Configuration

-To customize the focused border color, go to Settings → Appearance → Ever Present Filenames
+Go to "Appearance" > "Ever Present Filenames" to edit the appearance of the overlay.
 <!-- Plugin description end -->

 ## Installation